-“I remember when this all looked so very different” said my guide, Rose, as we drove through the city of Kuching – the capital of the eastern Borneo state of Sarawak where she was born and raised.
-Her moment of reminiscence came after my declaration that my first impressions were completely the opposite of the lush green landscape I had come to expect of Borneo.
+“I remember when this all looked so very different,” said my guide, Rose, as we drove through the city of Kuching – the capital of the eastern Borneo state of Sarawak where she was born and raised.
+Her moment of reminiscence came after my declaration that my first impressions of Kuching attractions were completely the opposite of the lush green landscape I had come to expect of Borneo.
 Fear not, it exists, but not everywhere.

 I admit that within 10 minutes I was a little disappointed.
 Scattered with unsightly concrete buildings, modern hotels and varying washed out colours of beige, Kuching looked a lot like the pictures you drew as a child where you sketched the buildings first and then filled the last remaining spaces with a large tree or two in an attempt to make it look pretty.

 While everyone imagines Borneo to be one giant landmass of the rainforest, it is inevitable that in certain areas an administrative hub emerges as a result of either imperialist history or continuous development, or both.
 Yet while I feel saddened that Kuching has lost a lot of its rural roots that other areas of South East Asia still manage to retain, where flora and fauna has been stripped in place of the bustle of business, and where wildlife has been displaced in the throng of more and more people, I did come to see a different side to it after two days.

 The Kuching where history remains and traditions thrive.
 The Kuching whose streets and villages hold stories of generations.